Blatko1/anytag/README.md

-# Anytag Datapack (Tag Anything, Anywhere)
+# *Anytag* Datapack (Tag Anything, Anywhere)

 Have you ever wanted to place **name tags** on anything?
-Now you can! `Anytag` is a Minecraft Datapack which allows players to craft a special *Anytag* item through a simple recipe, which is used in a way that any player can right-click on any block with the *Anytag* item in their hand which will then place flying text where the player was pointing at.
+Now you can! `Anytag` is a Minecraft Datapack which allows players to craft a special *Anytag* item through a simple recipe.
+The item is used so any player can right-click on any block with the item in their hand, which will then place flying text where the player is pointing at and simultaneously consume itself.

 ## Crafting

 The recipe for crafting the *Anytag* item is simple.
-You just need a name tag and a sign of any kind (Dark oak sign, Oak sign, Spruce sign, ...) and place them in this order:
+You just need a name tag and a sign of any kind (Dark oak sign, Oak sign, Spruce sign, etc.) and place them in this order:

 ![Crafting recipe](assets/crafting.png "Crafting the Anytag item")

-You can rename the *Anytag* item according to your own desires.
+You can rename the *Anytag* item according to your desires.

 ## Usage